MinecraftWars/Gringotts/README.md

 Installation and Configuration
 ------------------------------
-* download [Gringotts](http://dev.bukkit.org/server-mods/gringotts/files/) and place it in your craftbukkit/plugins folder
+Download [Gringotts](http://dev.bukkit.org/server-mods/gringotts/files/) and place it in your craftbukkit/plugins folder
-* download [Apache Derby](http://repo1.maven.org/maven2/org/apache/derby/derby/10.9.1.0/derby-10.9.1.0.jar) and place it in your craftbukkit/lib folder

 Please see the [Configuration and Permissions](https://github.com/MinecraftWars/Gringotts/blob/master/doc/configuration.md) document on how to configure Gringotts.